shevdan/OCR_DataBases/README.md

 ```
 python3 -m pip install --index-url https://test.pypi.org/simple/ OCR_DataBases
 ```
-Now you can use module  by accessing it via any of these examples
+Now you can use module  by accessing it via any of these examples.
 ```
 >>> import OCR_DataBases
 >>> import OCR_DataBases.imageprocessing